paywithgrapes/intro/javascript.md

 ## Variables

 ## Functions
+---

-querySelector() function stores a reference to an element.
+querySelector() function stores a reference to an element. \

-Example: Uses querySelector() to change text of h1 element.
+### Question One (Functions): {#Q-Fn1}
+Q: What does the code below do?
+A: It changes the text area in the element with id headerOne.

 ```html